 I’m really enjoying the company of books and my plants.
 For the first time in my life, these don’t feel like temporary or even like escape from the loneliness between men.
 Because I’m realising my times with men have been my loneliest.
+That time feels like vertigo.
 I know I’ve probably had bad luck in this regard.
-I also believe it’s not really luck because factually speaking, I live in a time and culture where my prospective mates are created and encouraged to be irresponsible, misogynist and cruel.
+I also believe it’s not really luck because factually speaking, I live in a time and culture where my prospective mates are encouraged to be irresponsible, misogynist and cruel.
 To look at it mathematically, my chances of finding a man who is not these things and also matches my exacting standards of intelligence and values are slim.
 Knowing how things stack up against my being single and giving male humans what they want at any cost, this is average not bad luck that I’ve faced.

 I don’t know where I go from here.
 I’m not sure I believe in the institution (legal, social) called marriage anymore, considering how badly skewed it is against my gender.
 I’ve also realised that I’m looking for love, for that special spark that makes one person stand out from the hundreds of others who also match up on those compatibility factors.
 And this is something that happens by the kind of chance that my knowledge of mathematics cannot predict.
 There’s no going looking for it; there’s only being open to the possibility of it happening.